ShiftyKitty/MS2-Smeach-Cuimhne-Game/README.md

 - Contact Us:
 Presents user option to be able to contact host with any queries or issues that may arise when playing game.
 Form here requesting Name, Email Address and user query/message.
 Also toggle button here that asks to be toggled if user is interested in hearing about future game developments.
-Also Send button to send message.
+Also Send button to send message. <br>
 Additional feature added that when user successfully submits message, a Thank you message appears for user saying someone will be in touch shortly.

 ### Future Features to be implemented after MS2: